-The choice for the language of instruction of the programme is in line with the UM Code of Conduct on language in accordance with the Dutch Higher Education and Research Act (WHW) art.
+The choice for the language of instruction of the programme is in line with the Executive Board Code of conduct 'voertaal' adopted on 06/03/2018 in accordance with the Dutch Higher Education and Research Act (WHW) art.
 7.2.